Best TV shows to watch on Amazon Prime Video UK - TheNewsTrace

 Futurama

-Matt Groening’s second TV sequence – set within the 12 months 3000 and following a dysfunctional, inter-planetary supply crew – endured a troubled run over the course of 14 years that included a cancellation, 4 straight-to-DVD options and a revival run on Comedy Central.
+Matt Groening’s second TV collection – set within the yr 3000 and following a dysfunctional, inter-planetary supply crew – endured a troubled run over the course of 14 years that included a cancellation, 4 straight-to-DVD options and a revival run on Comedy Central.
 Regardless of this, many would argue that it’s superior to The Simpsons… Watch on Amazon Prime Video

 Bates Motel

-When information broke a couple of prequel sequence to Alfred Hitchcock’s traditional thriller Psycho, followers have been understandably apprehensive in regards to the concept.
-Fortuitously, Bates Motel proved to be an outstanding new spin on the story that options some actually thrilling and heartbreaking moments throughout its five-season run.
+When information broke a few prequel collection to Alfred Hitchcock’s basic thriller Psycho, followers had been understandably apprehensive in regards to the thought.
+Happily, Bates Motel proved to be an excellent new spin on the story that options some really thrilling and heartbreaking moments throughout its five-season run.
 Vera Farmiga (The Conjuring) and Freddie Highmore (The Good Physician) give powerhouse performances within the lead roles.
 Watch Bates Motel on Amazon Prime Video

-Earlier than Donald Glover was the multi-hyphenate world famous person he’s right now, he performed Troy Barnes on this cult sitcom from Rick and Morty creator Dan Harmon.
-The sequence, which is centred round a bunch of misfits of assorted ages at a neighborhood school in Colorado, is filled with the type of irreverent, whip-smart humour that may later outline Harmon’s beloved cartoon.
-It additionally made stars of Alison Brie, Ken Jeong and Joel McHale… Watch Group on Amazon Prime Video
+Earlier than Donald Glover was the multi-hyphenate international celebrity he’s as we speak, he performed Troy Barnes on this cult sitcom from Rick and Morty creator Dan Harmon.
+The collection, which is centred round a bunch of misfits of varied ages at a group faculty in Colorado, is filled with the sort of irreverent, whip-smart humour that might later outline Harmon’s beloved cartoon.
+It additionally made stars of Alison Brie, Ken Jeong and Joel McHale… Watch Neighborhood on Amazon Prime Video

 Outlander